 More often than not, neither is the case.
 Whenever selling a house as-is, you are likely to experience a combination of both.
-The process may certainly be more straightforward, but that does not mean there are no challenges of its own.
+The process may certainly be more straightforward, but that does not mean there are no challenges of their own.

 It is almost always the case that when someone decides to sell their house, they are selling a home that needs repairs.
 At this point, the seller has two options: invest in pre-sale improvements or sell the house as-is.